-But unfortunately Covid-19 cases continues to grow.
+But unfortunately, Covid-19 cases continue to grow.
 The figures registered in Bali are 5,000 infections and 65 deaths.
-But in other islands, specially in Java figures are much higher.
+But in other islands, especially in Java figures are much higher.
 As a consequence, on August 30, the President of Indonesia decides that the country is not yet ready to open its borders.

 December 202o update